alecjara/alecjara/README.md

 ### Hi there 👋 I'm Alejandra Jaramillo!

-- 🔭 I’m currently working at DCI - Digital Career Institute as Technical Project Manager
+- 🔭 I’m currently working as a Creative Project Manager for a family project https://kidsbooksite.com/

 #### Languages and Tools :